ClinicInThePark/docs/011-summer-plan-final.md

 + A login/logout (including user creation and viewability) system connected to the database.

 2) What feedback did we receive from our sponsors?

++ Our sponsors were happy with our progress, and are looking forward to seeing how the project will continue to unfold this summer and beyond.

+3) What functional and nonfunctional requirements remain to be met for the final product?

 ##### Functional Requirements met